edean11/3Datajs/README.md

 - linkColorFunction = similar to the above, this takes in each individual data point as an argument, thus allowing the user to color links based off of any property in the data set

-- linkColorFunction = similar to the above, this takes in each individual data point as an argument, thus allowing the user to run any custom function upon the dblClick event. (note: the node argument for this function is slightly different than the above.
+- dblClickFunction = similar to the above, this takes in each individual data point as an argument, thus allowing the user to run any custom function upon the dblClick event. (note: the node argument for this function is slightly different than the above.
 Console.log the result to find its structure)

 - renderSizeWidth,renderSizeHeight = sets the width and height of the rendered scene, only used if a renderTarget was defined